giantswarm/giantnetes-terraform/docs/installation-guide-azure.md

 source envs.sh
 ```

-!**Always** answer "No" for copying state, we are using different keys for the state!
+**Always** answer "No" for copying state, we are using different keys for the state!

 ```
 terraform init ../platforms/azure/giantnetes-cloud-config